1-800-261-2794 | Email Enquiry

-- Your passport is required to be valid for six months after your stay and a visa is not required for British citizens.
+- Your passport is required to be valid for six months after your stay and a visa is not required for American citizens.

 - It is forbidden to bring alcohol into the Maldives, although it is served in all resorts.

-- Flights from the UK to Maldives usually go via the Middle East.
+- Flights from the USA to Maldives usually go via the Middle East.